Michael Rother: Music career

 In 2010, Rother played five shows in Europe with Sonic Youth drummer Steve Shelley and Tall Firs guitarist Aaron Mullan (who played bass in the trio).
 This group, known as Hallogallo, performed the music of Neu! live for the first time in many years.
 They also played the ATP New York 2010 music festival in Monticello, New York and Incubate 2010 in Tilburg, Netherlands in September 2010.
 In December 2012 Rother performed the music of Neu! and Harmonia at the ATP festival in Camber Sands, England, accompanied by the Berlin-based band Camera.
 In November 2013, he performed at the final UK holiday camp edition of ATP.

 In 2015, Rother recorded scores for the German film Die Räuber (The Robbers) by Paul Cruchten and Frank Hoffmann and the German TV film Houston by Bastian Günther.

 In September 2016, Rother played Neu! & Harmonia at an underground music festival in Berlin called Synasthesie II, alongside notable acts such as Cavern of Anti-Matter.
-A mini-doc of the festival was directed by British-filmmaker Browzan.
+A mini-doc of the festival was created.

 In February 2019, Rother re-released his first four solo albums and his recent soundtrack work for The Robbers and Houston in the boxset Solo.
 LP editions included the extra disc Live & Remixes.

 On 4 September 2020, Rother released his new album Dreaming.
 It was his first new music in sixteen years.
 An official video of the song "Bitter Tang" from the album was released on 21 August 2020.
 A second box set containing material released after 1980 and including the new album was also released on Groenland Records in September 2020.

 "Edgy Smiles" is the title of Rother's new single which was released in November 2021.
 He recorded the track with Vittoria Maccabruni with whom he recorded a whole album which was released in January 2022 on Groenland Records titled As Long As The Light.
 A second single from the album, titled Exp 1, was released in December 2021.
 An accompanying video was released on 10 December 2021.

 To celebrate the 50th anniversary of the 1972 Neu! debut album, Rother played two concerts, Michael Rother & Friends: Celebrate 50 years NEU!.
 The first was in Berlin, on 26 October 2022, and the second was in London on 3 November 2022.